Struggling to improve the quality of your hair? Make sure you aren't unknowingly making things worse by using these dangerous ingredients.

 - Use Heat Sparingly: Any heating tools you use, start out with the lowest setting and work your way up if need be.
 Remember that heat alters the hydrogen bonds that hold hair together, so limit heat styling as much as possible.

-The natural ingredients we use can:
+The plant-based ingredients we use can:

 - Moisturize your scalp